 We are going to create a new table named Projects to store project data.
 The following is the statement to create the Projects table.

 CREATE TABLE Projects ( ProjectID int(11) NOT NULL AUTO_INCREMENT, Name varchar(255) NOT NULL, Description varchar(4000) DEFAULT NULL, BeginDate date NOT NULL, EndDate date DEFAULT NULL, PRIMARY KEY (ProjectID) )

 In the projects table:

 - PorjectID: is the primary key defined by the PRIMARY KEY constraint.
 It is a NOT NULL and auto-increment column.

 - Name: the name of the project with VARCHAR data type with 255 characters long.
 It is a NOT NULL column.

 - Description: the description of the project with VARCHAR data type with 4000 characters long.
 It is a NULL-able column.

-- BeginDate and EndDate: is to specify the project’s period.
+- BeginDate and EndDate: are to specify the project’s period.
 They have the same DATE data type.
 The BeginDate is a NOT NULL column, while the EndDate is NULL-able column.